OpenGovIntelligence/data-cube-builder/README.md

 	$git checkout test

-## Building
+##Cloning and Build Tarql

-1- On the directory "ogi" do the following:
+On the directory "ogi" do the following:

    A- clone Tarql: